BingzheWu/Github/README.md

 # Github

-Hi my name is Bingzhe ,this is my codes in my homeworks
+Hi my name is Bingzhe

+This file include some codes and docs taht I was learing